canvasxyz/canvas/docs/index.md

   <HeroAction theme="alt big" text="API Docs" href="/readme-core" />
 </HeroRow>

-Canvas is a replicated system for instant-sync TypeScript applications, based on a peer-to-peer database and runtime.
+Canvas is a replicated database with an embedded runtime, that lets you write multiplayer TypeScript applications with complex logic and instant sync.

 Write your core application logic in a [replicated contract](#), that syncs over libp2p.
-Users' actions are applied and sync instantly.
+Users' actions are applied instantly on their machine, and merged seamlessly with others' actions.

-You can handle conflicts with CRDTs, the data structures that Figma and Linear use to make their UI fast.
-Or, resolve conflicts using MMO-style optimistic rollback, without writing extra code.
+Handle conflicts with CRDTs, the data structures that Figma and Linear use to make their UI fast.
+Or, we also support optimistic rollback, for MMO-style game sync

 It's fully open source, and built on SQLite, Postgres, and IndexedDB.